rootasjey/pokestats/README.md

 ## development

-* Clone the repo with `git clone https://github.com/rootasjey/pokeverse`
+* Clone the repo with `git clone https://github.com/rootasjey/pokestats`
-* Go to the cloned repo with `cd pokeverse`
+* Go to the cloned repo with `cd pokestats`
 * Install dependencies with `yarn` or `npm install`
 * Run the app with `yarn run start` or `npm start`